Illebart/Illebart/README.md

 - 👋 Hi, I’m @Illebart
-- 👀 I’m interested in react native, html, css and everithing that con helpme to get a job
+- 👀 I’m interested in react native, html, css and everithing that can help me to get a job in this area
-- 🌱 I’m currently learning html, css...
+- 🌱 I’m currently learning html, css, JS and Node.JS
 - 💞️ I’m looking to collaborate on native apps
 - 📫 tonistrabelli@gmail.com